 Each student must have an AUM ID (identification) card.
+ID cards may be obtained through the bookstore, 334-244-3578.

 Registration

 Every student is required to be registered at AUM when taking course work, in the term of graduation, in any term in which the student is clearing an Incomplete grade, when working on a graduate thesis, when engaged in any other endeavor relating to normal progress as a student or when use is made of the instructional staff and/or facilities of the university.